markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to run an important query in BigQuery but e pect it to return a lot of records.
+### You need to run an important query in BigQuery but expect it to return a lot of records.
 You want to find out how much it will cost to run the query.
 You are using on-demand pricing.
 What should you do?

 - [ ] Arrange to switch to Flat-Rate pricing for this query, then move back to on-demand.
 - [ ] Use the command line to run a dry run query to estimate the number of bytes read.
 Then convert that bytes estimate to dollars using the Pricing Calculator.